emiruz/sparse-data/README.md

 we're quickly in the position where we are not able to hold all the data we need on a PC.

 Enter the sparse-data library.
-It aims to store categorical sparse data on disk some N times less space than gzipped JSON, and to make this data easy to query from Clojure.
+It aims to store categorical sparse data on disk in some N times less space than gzipped JSON.
+It also aims to make your data easy to query from Clojure.

 The central enabling concept is the "column spec".
 The column spec is a map containing all the values of all fields as keys, and an index as the value.
 The column spec happily deals